Kellers176/PotionSeller/README.md

 # PotionSeller
-Production 2 Project that my team and I made in Unreal using Visual Scripting
+This is a Production 2 project that my team and I created in Unreal using Blueprints.
+Our team decided to create a platform shop-management game about potion making and alchemy.
+The player is a young apprentice and his teacher has accidentally turned himself into gold.
+As the apprentice, you must take over the shop and turn him back into his normal self.
+The apprentice must learn new potions while fulfilling customers orders.

 To Open (Need to download Unreal Engine to use):